Mouleshwar3238/Mobile_Price_Classification/README.md

       <td align="center"></td>
        <td align="center">L2</td>
       <td align="center">88.250</td>
-      <td align="center">87.428</td>
+      <td align="center">87.505</td>
-      <td align="center">87.306</td>
+      <td align="center">87.343</td>
-      <td align="center">87.321</td>
+      <td align="center">87.384</td>
     </tr>
   </tbody>
   </table>

-The classifier had an improvement in performance on the normalized data compared to the original data, and this was significantly observed in the case of the L2 penalty term.
+In the case of the L1 penalty term, there was no significant improvement in the performance metrics for the normalized data over the original data.
+On ther other hand, there was a slight improvement in the same for the L2 penalty term.